 At Axelrod & Associates, P.A., in Myrtle Beach, our lawyers are here to ensure you recover the maximum compensation you are due from workers’ compensation.
 We also represent workers whose claims were denied.
 If you were hurt at work, call 843-353-3449 for a free case evaluation.
 We have offices in Myrtle Beach, Rock Hill and Little River.

-Injuries suffered on the job, or injuries that directly correlate to the performance of job-related tasks can qualify for workers’ compensation.
-However, there must be a real connection between the accident that caused your present condition and the scope of duties of your employment.
-Essentially, the accident causing the injury must arise out of and in the course of your employment.
-To receive the compensation you deserve, reporting the accident/injury in a timely manner is critical.
+Report your work injury promptly: Reporting the accident/injury in a timely manner is critical to receiving the compensation you deserve.
 Delays can jeopardize payment of medical fees and other compensation you may be entitled to under South Carolina law.
 Under no circumstance should you wait to report an incident to your supervisor.
-After that, you generally have up to two years to file a claim.
+Once you report the accident or injury, you generally have up to two years to file a claim.

-The following is a list of some of the major types of claims and injuries that fall under workers’ compensation:
+The following is a list of some of the types of injuries that are covered by workers’ compensation:

 - Various bodily injuries (knee, arm, hand, foot, back, neck, rotator cuff)

 - Burns and injuries suffered in fires and explosions

 - Disfigurement, scarring, lost limbs and amputations

 - Eye injuries and hearing problems

 In South Carolina, workers’ compensation laws have certain injuries or claims that are not covered, called preclusions.
 Any injury sustained outside of work, or outside the scope of your duties at work, would fall under preclusion.
 In certain situations, unexplained falls or injuries may be precluded as well.
 If your employer or its insurance company denies your claim for any reason, you should seek the advice of an experienced workers’ compensation attorney immediately.